Satyam-pal31/StudentPerformancePredictionUsingMachineLearning/README.md

 # StudentPerformancePredictionUsingMachineLearning

 ## Description:
-->This project aims to predict student academic performance levels — Low (L), Medium (M), or High (H) — using machine learning algorithms based on classroom behavior and participation data.
+This project aims to predict student academic performance levels — Low (L), Medium (M), or High (H) — using machine learning algorithms based on classroom behavior and participation data.
-->The dataset includes features such as:
+The dataset includes features such as:

-->Number of times the student raised hands
+Number of times the student raised hands

-->Use of class resources
+Use of class resources

-->Participation in discussions
+Participation in discussions

-->Absence days
+Absence days

-->Background information (grade, gender, etc.)
+Background information (grade, gender, etc.)

-**The project uses five machine learning models:**
+## The project uses five machine learning models:

 Decision Tree Classifier